averycrespi/yovec/README.md

 ---

-**Q**: Why doesn't Yovec have executable for Windows and Mac OS?
+**Q**: Why doesn't Yovec have executables for Windows and Mac OS?

-**A**: Pyinstaller cannot cross-compile.
+**A**: Pyinstaller cannot cross-compile executables.
 A Windows executable may be added soon.

 ## License